Jacqueline Kennedy believed in the Kennedy curse.

-Joe III has been married to Lauren Birchfield since 2012 and they have two young children.
+Joe III has been married to Lauren Birchfield since 2012 and they have two children, Ellie and James.

 At least he's a generation removed from the one that was really feeling the pressure to take up the mantle of the three revered Kennedy brothers and their towering legacy.